jenningsb2/foqos/README.md

 </p>

 <p align="center">
   Foqos allows you to lock distracting apps behind the tap of an NFC tag, helping you stay focused and build better digital habits.
+Free and open source alternative to Brick, Bloom, Unpluq, Blok and more!
 </p>

 ---

 ## ✨ Features

-- **🏷️ NFC-Based Blocking**: Use NFC tags to start and stop app blocking sessions
+- **🏷️ NFC & QR Blocking**: Use NFC tags or QR codes to start and stop blocking sessions
+- **🧩 Multiple Strategies**: Manual, NFC, QR, NFC + Manual, QR + Manual
+- **🔐 Physical Unblock**: Optionally require a specific NFC tag or QR code to stop blocking
 - **📱 Customizable Profiles**: Create multiple blocking profiles for different scenarios (work, study, sleep, etc.)
 - **📊 Habit Tracking**: Visual tracking of your blocked sessions to monitor your focus habits
 - **⏸️ Break Functionality**: Take breaks during blocking sessions when needed